 Prometheus delivers on the promise of that forgotten sequence but consider for a moment the lead-up to the franchise’s other profound discovery; James Cameron’s tacked on underpinnings of motherhood and gun-toting jingoism may have been a novel spin on the genre confinements for most sequels had Resurrection not eschewed Fincher’s somber stylings in favor for another serving of the (para)military industrial complex and genetic engineering.
 The crossover experiment is best not talked about which leaves us with the prequel, a beast barely of its maker.

-It is worth pausing in recognition of the intention that Prometheus at one fell swoop doubles as the return of Ridley Scott along with a reordering of the cards.
+It is worth pausing in recognition of the intention that Prometheus, at one fell swoop, doubles as the return of Ridley Scott along with a reordering of the cards.
 The raison d’etre is legitimately there, however, staging the events in the time preceding the original would in theory have meant only one of an infinite set of directions to settle on, the most surefire of which being total noninvolvement considering a stroke of divine inspiration too lofty to happen upon once in the first place.
-Indeed, there is something unruly and harrowing about the mortal struggle between two extra terrestrial species and realizing in turn our inconsequential contribution beyond bearing witness to its aftermath.
+Indeed, in the first film, there is something unruly and harrowing about the mortal struggle between two extra terrestrial species and realizing in turn our inconsequential contribution beyond bearing witness to its aftermath.
 That this occurs in the outer reaches of the galaxy while on an SOS call is all the more romantic and sobering, so, why mess with perfection?
 Yes, Prometheus is warranted to an extent as it sees Scott revisit familiar grounds with that lost episode in mind except intentions can take you so far before the outcome cruelly betrays your effort.
 And here at Cinemaholism we don’t hand out A’s for just having hearts in the right place.

 Nostalgia, then, is the justification, and the reason we’re all here both as content maker and viewer, and blind hankerings for times gone are a powerful motivation as I’ll forever associate this film with when I’d seen it as opposed to what I’d seen in conjunction with its cannon.
 Little would make for a more visceral experience than the sight of a frantic Dr. Shaw (Rapace) performing a self-administered impromptu abortion of a foreign fetus while fresh out of an excisonal hemorrhoidectomy myself.
 And save for a hypothetical sex change beforehand, the synchronized post-operative pain was as best as cinema could yield in total sensory immersion except Scott had to fuck that one up and send his androgynous heroine du jour on an action-packed final act with her guts barely stitched together.
-I’ll have you know that upon having hard tissue severed there is a loss of muscular control to quarrel with as I shit my pants failing to contain the first caffeine-induced fart soon after my discharge.
-Dreadfully then circumstance is the prime adjudicator.
-And we all know what a flawed judgment that would yield but as I’m a few hundred words in why the hell stop now?
+I’ll have you know that upon having hard tissue severed there is a loss of muscular control to quarrel with as I shit my pants failing to contain the first caffeine-induced fart immediately after hospital discharge.
+Dreadfully then, circumstance is the prime adjudicator.
+And we all know what a flawed judgment that would yield, but as I’m a few hundred words in why the hell stop now?

 Noomi Rapace, Michael Fassbender, Charlize Theron and Idris Elba headline a star-studded cast of wide-ranging cadre of specialists, a far cry from the clock-punching, like-minded simpleton crew of the Nostromo.
 Instead of the accidental brush with primal fears, we have a fully motivated troupe hell bent on discovery and unleashing our putrid DNA on the universe.
 The film, not without signature moments, manages to surpass some of Geiger’s sexual imagery if not in vivid machinations then certainly in their visceral connotations.
 There’s double the phallic variations and versatile orifices, but beginning with its dazzling panorama of a prehistoric Earth—the site of a ritual sacrifice of one member of a humanoid race seemingly more advanced than we are by current standards—and following through with the its consequent scene at an archeological dig, Scott delivers a swift one-two punch that he of all people never surpasses next: the humanoid figure, a grotesque behemoth hairless and pale—and at nine feet tall, decidedly alpha and liable to trigger inferioty in all male adults while all the same rousing interspecies fantasies among the kinkier subset of the fairer sex—gulps down a lethal concoction before disintegrating violently into the water stream below.
 So virile is he that an entire planet’s worth of homosapiens is sired from his molecular detritus.